-As of December 31, 2013, we had approximately 47,109 square meters of retail investment properties in Zhengzhou province, in China and we had properties held for sale in Nevada approximately 17 acres and in California approximately 1,414 square meters in the U.S. We anticipate that we may prudently and gradually increase our retail and commercial investment properties as appropriate opportunities arise in the future.
+As of December 31, 2014, we had approximately 47,109 square meters of retail investment properties in Zhengzhou province, in China and we had properties held for sale in Nevada of approximately 17 acres and in California of approximately 171 square meters.
+As of December 31, 2014, we also have two projects under construction at which we plan to develop commercial property for lease with a planned GFA of approximately 22,000 square meters.
+We anticipate that we may prudently and gradually increase our retail and commercial investment properties as appropriate opportunities arise in the future.
 Any form of real estate investment is difficult to liquidate and, as a result, our ability to sell our properties in response to changing economic, financial and investment conditions is limited.
-In addition, we may also need to incur capital expenditures to manage and maintain our properties, or to correct defects or make improvements to these properties before selling them.
+In addition, we may also need to incur operating and capital expenditures to manage and maintain our properties, or to correct defects or make improvements to these properties before selling them.
 We cannot assure you that we can obtain financing at a reasonable cost for such expenditures, or at all.